isc-projects/stork/doc/user/install.rst

 .. _configuring-deployment-specific-views:

-Configuring Deployment Specific Views
+Configuring Deployment-Specific Views
 =====================================

 Selected UI pages can be customized with deployment-specific information.
-This section describes how it can be configured.
+This section describes how this can be configured.

 Login Page Welcome Message
 --------------------------

 A custom welcome message can be displayed on the login page.
-Typically, it is used to provide contact information to a server administrator to request access credentials.
-The welcome message should be wrritten to a file using basic HTML format.
+Typically, the login page is used to provide contact information to a server administrator to request access credentials.
+The welcome message should be written to a file using basic HTML format.
 For example:

 .. code-block:: html